PaddlePaddle/docs/doc/fluid/beginners_guide/install/compile/compileMacOSen.md

 * Direct source code compilation

 We recommend **using Docker for compilation** because we are installing both the tools and the configuration in a Docker image.
 This way, if you encounter problems, others can reproduce the problem to help.
 In addition, for developers accustomed to using Windows and MacOS, there is no need to configure a cross-compilation environment using Docker.
 It should be emphasized that Docker does not virtualize any hardware.
-The compiler tools running in the Docker container are actually run directly on the native CPU and operating system.
+The compiler tools running in the Docker container are actually running directly on the native CPU and operating system.
 The performance is the same as installing the compiler on the machine.

 Also for those who can't install Docker for a variety of reasons, we also provide a way to **compile directly from local sources**, but since the situation on this machine is more complicated, we only support specific systems.